⏱️ Estimated Reading Time: 4 min read

 —Acts 2:42

 This kind of service is centered on the Word, saturated with prayer, grounded in reverence, and focused on God’s glory.
-It may not be flashy.
-It may not be trending.
-But it feeds the soul, equips the saints, and exalts the Savior.
+It may not be flashy, but it feeds the soul, equips the saints, and exalts the Savior.

-“…to equip the saints for the work of ministry, for building up the body of Christ, until we all attain… to mature manhood, to the measure of the stature of the fullness of Christ.”
+“…to equip the saints for the work of ministry, for building up the body of Christ… to mature manhood, to the measure of the stature of the fullness of Christ.”

 At the heart of the divide between culture-shaped and Bible-shaped services is this question: Who defines what makes a service successful?
-If man defines it, then numbers, excitement, and innovation will guide the service.
-If God defines it, then faithfulness, holiness, and biblical fidelity will guide it.
+If man defines it, numbers and innovation will guide the service.
+If God defines it, faithfulness and biblical fidelity will guide it.

-“Am I now seeking the approval of man, or of God?… If I were still trying to please man, I would not be a servant of Christ.”
+“Am I now seeking the approval of man, or of God? … If I were still trying to please man, I would not be a servant of Christ.” —Galatians 1:10

-If we want churches that are truly gospel-shaped, we must begin with this foundational conviction: The gospel is not a product to be marketed but a truth to be proclaimed.
-Services must be designed around what Scripture prescribes.
-Not around what culture applauds.
+The gospel is not a product to be marketed but a truth to be proclaimed.
+Therefore, our services must be designed around what Scripture prescribes—not around what culture applauds.
+This means:

-- Preaching expositional sermons that explain and apply God’s Word.
+- Expositional preaching that explains and applies God’s Word.

 - Prioritizing corporate prayer and biblical singing, not mere emotional stimulation.